About the Integrity Helpline

 Does management really want me to report?

-We certainly do.
-In fact, we need you to report.
-You know what is going on in our company - both good and bad.
+Absolutely.
 You may have initial knowledge of an activity that may be cause for concern.
-Your reporting can minimize the potential negative impact on the company and our people.
+Your reporting can minimize the potential negative impact of that activity on the company and our people.
 Also, offering positive input may help identify issues that can improve corporate culture and performance.

 Where do these reports go?
 Who can access them?

 Reports are entered directly on the EthicsPoint secure server to prevent any possible breach in security.
-EthicsPoint makes these reports available only to specific individuals within the company who are charged with evaluating the report, based on the type of violation and location of the incident.
-Each of these report recipients has had training in keeping these reports in the utmost confidence.
+EthicsPoint makes these reports available only to specific individuals within the company (in this case, eBay Ethics & Compliance) who are charged with initial intake and assignment of the report, based on the type of concern and location of the incident.
+Each of these report recipients has received training in keeping these reports in the utmost confidence.

 What should I do if I lose my report key or password used for submitting a report?